Pact-Community-Organization/foundation/docs/About.md

-# About the Kadena Pact Community Foundation
+# About the Pact Community Organization

 > Mission: Make it easy and safe for businesses to start building on Kadena.
 >
 > Vision: A Kadena environment where businesses start strong, using proven Pact contracts that are safe, reliable, and ready to deploy.

 ## Who We Are
-The Kadena Pact Community Foundation is a **community-led, open-source initiative** focused on supporting businesses and developers building on the Kadena blockchain.
+The Pact Community Organization is a **community-led, open-source initiative** focused on supporting businesses and developers building on the Kadena blockchain.
 We aim to make it **easy, safe, and efficient** to start using Pact smart contracts by providing guidance, documentation, and curated resources.

 ## What We Do